WilliamAalund/TAGD-Game-Jam-Fall-2024/Game/README.md

 ## My Template Project

-This project is a template designed to help structure future Godot projects.
+This project was based off of a template designed to help structure future Godot projects.
 To jump into reading about the project itself, head to Documentation > General.md